-The Cook & Bynum Fund seeks long-term growth of capital by making concentrated investments in a select few domestic and foreign businesses.
-This pure value investing philosophy is based on the teachings of Benjamin Graham, John Burr Williams, Warren Buffett, and Charles Munger, among others.
+Cook & Bynum seeks long-term growth of capital by making concentrated investments in a select few undervalued domestic and foreign businesses.
+We do not artificially constrain ourselves by style boxes or other arbitrary factors.
+Instead, we are opportunistic.
+We will go anywhere we can find value across geographic regions, industry sectors, and market capitalizations.
+This pure value investing philosophy has been heavily influenced by the teachings of Benjamin Graham, John Burr Williams, Warren Buffett, and Charles Munger, among others.

 We only invest in businesses whose core economics and future prospects we can understand and reliably predict.
 We know our ability to recognize our limitations will be as important as our ability to execute competencies.

 Learn more about why we think our approach is different.